dorkbox/SystemTray/README.md

 ```
-Note: This library does NOT uses SWT for system-tray support, only for the purpose
+Note: This library does NOT use SWT for system-tray support, only for the purpose
       of lessening the jar dependencies.
 Changing it to be SWT-based is not be
-      difficult, just remember SWT on linux *already* starts up the GTK main
+      difficult, just remember that SWT on linux *already* starts up the GTK main
       event loop.

-      This library needs additional testing in SWT environments.
 ```
 ```
 Note: If you use the attached JNA libraries, you **MUST** load the respective